Sensand-AI/data-notebooks/notebooks/templates/README.md

 In order to help keep Sensand's notebooks clean and properly formatted for moving to production pipelines, This folder of templates has been created.
 The template is also a productivity tool, speeding up common setup, such as library import and configuration.

 # Using the templates
+## Exploration and Execution templates

+**There are two types of notebook templates - exploration and execution.**

+**Exploration** templates should be used when developing new data products, and enable fast data exploration, testing, visualisation and internal demo-ing.

+**Execution** notebooks (and the execution templates) have more strict requirements.
+These notebook need to be parametized for production.
+Examples are included in the template.

+## Parameter definition and tags

+For execution notebooks to work, both `papermill comments` and `cell tags` must be included for each cell in the notebook. `Papermill comments` are different to regular comments, though the syntax is the same.
+Take care to not remove the papermill comments when cleaning up a notebook for production.

+### Parameter cell
+One cell must be designated `parameters`.
+This cell must have BOTH the `papermill comment` designating it as the aprameters cell, and the `tag`

+Example:

+#### papermill comment:
+`papermill_description=parameters`

+#### Jupyter tags in vscode:
+- use the 'more actions' button in the top right of a cell to access tags
+- select `add cell tag`
+- make cell tag `parameters`

 These templates should not be edited directly.
 Please make a copy of the template and move it to the apprioriate sub-directory before you begin working.